 Petrovic's attraction to the written and spoken word was (and remains) no less fervent.
 Her engagement of poetry in her work is as much concrete as it is metaphorical.
 Furthermore, her ongoing dialogue about her work and art in general, maintained with an ever-expanding circle of colleagues, relies on highly articulated thought and inquiry.
 Yet – or perhaps as a result – Petrovic has maintained and even sharpened her own immigrant status, an at-least partial alienation from the verbal medium of her adopted tongue.
 The embrace of poetry and language in general in her work, for instance, signals not only her dedication to parole as such but also the fact that the language Petrovic employs is not her own.
 Thanks to the reach of first the British Commonwealth and then the American empire (especially American popular culture), many who come to the United States have been familiarized with its official language.
-But Petrovic, even as she may have studied English from childhood, was not raised on it.
+But Petrovic, even as she may have studied English in high school, was not raised on it.
 To employ it now, especially in the service of poetry and art, is to employ a still-exotic tool, one whose myriad subtleties and even internal contradictions can prove stumbling blocks – and at the same time opportunities for new levels of meaning.

 Petrovic does not need to rely solely on language to uncover new levels of meaning, however.
 The superposition of divergent modes and media in her work, the juxtaposition of live and static materials, the diversity of her subject matter, of means to conveying that subject matter, and of techniques to support the means – all these factors allow her a breadth of expression, a range of visual (and extra-visual) experience, and even a command of unpredictability.
 What will Petrovic do next? we wonder.
 What space will she occupy?
 What materials will she employ?
 What subject will she address or sensation will she convey?